Lestari Awards 2026

 Renewable Energy

-Recognizing an organization which favors renewable energy sources in its supply and value chain.
-The organization exhibits originality, provides market-based solutions and environmental benefits, whilst making significant socio-economic contribution through the usage of renewable energy in its products and projects.
+Recognizing an organization which favors renewable energy sources in its supply and organization value exhibited chain.
+The originality, provided market-based solutions and environmental benefits, whilst created significant socio-economic contribution through the use of renewable energy in its products and/or programs.

 GRI Indicative Reference: